If you're Aboriginal, certain legal issues get specific consideration in family court:

-The new law applies even if only one of you is a status Indian or a First Nation member.
-For example, if your partner is a First Nation member and you're not, you may still be able to stay in the family home.
+The new law applies even if only one of you is a First Nation member or a status Indian.
+For example, if your partner is a First Nation member and you're not, you might still be able to stay in the family home.

 Who owns the family home?